 - First, you must know how to ride a bike (no, we're not kidding!), to start and stop correctly, and be able to control the bike.
 This is for your own and the group's safety.
-During the SIG, you will get lots of time to improve your bike-handling ability. - Second, you must be able to maintain a minimum average pace of 10 miles per hour for 3 laps of the Central Park 6.2-mile (10K) loop or 5 laps of the Prospect Park 3.3-mile loop.
+During the SIG, you will get lots of time to improve your bike-handling ability. - Second, you must be able to maintain a minimum average pace of at least 9.5 miles per hour for 5 laps of the Prospect Park 3.3-mile loop.
 We'll divide riders into groups with different riding speeds, depending on each rider's Classification time.
-Last year's C-SIG group ranged from 10-14 miles per hour at the beginning.
+Last year's C-SIG group ranged from 9.5-15 miles per hour at the beginning.
 All groups start slower and ride for fewer miles, then gradually build up speed and distance. - Third, you should be willing to commit to attending all 8 weeks, to follow instructions from your ride leaders, and to have fun.
 Being a beginner cyclist is an advantage, in a way.
-We like to start at the beginning and
+We like to start at the beginning and train you our way.
+Having no previous bad habits to overcome is good!